the-teachingRSE-project/competencies/competencies.md

 well as continuous integration and \ac{CICD} practices.
 In addition to being tested, software should also be reproducible.
 Projects like ReproHack [@ReproHack] can greatly help in fostering that competency.

+Apart from testing, there are many code analysis tools to monitor and improve the quality of code.
+An RSE should be familiar with the tools available for their specific environment and how to include some of them into a \ac{CICD} pipeline.
+Typically, this includes linters and similar static tools as well as dynamic tools like profilers and code coverage analysis.
+The Development of these tools is very dynamic and environment specific.
+A good introduction can be found in [@swebok_2014] and an online resource is [@vihps] As these tools help with behavioural and structural analysis and therefore modularisation these tools enable \gls{MOD} as well as \gls{DOCBB}.

 Part of the \ac{FAIR} principles is to make software findable and reusable.
 The RSE needs to be able to decide when and why to keep a repository private.
 This